-- (1) Held-to-maturity securities, which are expected to be held to maturity with the positive intent and ability to hold to maturity, are stated at amortized cost (straight-line method) determined by the moving-average method. - Investments in affiliates are stated at cost determined by the moving-average method.
-Available-for-sale securities that are not classified as either of the aforementioned securities are primarily carried at the fiscal year-end market prices (cost of securities sold is calculated using primarily the moving-average method).
+- (1) Held-to-maturity securities, which are expected to be held to maturity with the positive intent and ability to hold to maturity, are stated at amortized cost (straight-line method) determined by the moving-average method.
+Investments in subsidiaries and affiliates are stated at cost determined by the moving-average method.
+Available-for-sale securities are, as a general principle, stated at the average market price of the final month of the fiscal year for equity securities and at the fiscal year-end market price for other securities (cost of securities sold is calculated using primarily the moving-average method).
 However, available-for-sale securities that are deemed to be extremely difficult to determine a fair value are stated at cost determined by the moving-average method.
-Net unrealized gains and losses including foreign exchange fluctuations, but excluding cases where the fair value hedge accounting method is applied to hedge exposure to the risks of foreign exchange fluctuations, net of applicable income taxes, are stated in a separate component of net assets. - (2) Securities invested in money held in trust are stated at fair value.
-The balance sheet amount is stated at the average market price of the final month of the fiscal year for equity securities and at the market price at the balance sheet date for other securities (the costs of other securities sold are determined primarily based on the moving-average method).
-However, the securities that are deemed to be extremely difficult to determine a fair value are stated at cost determined by the moving-average method.
-Unrealized gains and losses on available-for-sale securities, net of applicable income - 3.
-Derivatives taxes, are stated in a separate component of net assets.
+Net unrealized gains and losses including foreign exchange fluctuations, but excluding cases where the fair value hedge accounting method is applied to hedge exposure to the risks of foreign exchange fluctuations, net of applicable income taxes, are stated in a separate component of net assets. - (2) Securities invested in money held in trust, which for the purpose of trading are stated at fair value (cost of securities sold is calculated using primarily the moving-average method).